smarie/ALL_OF_THE_ABOVE/README.md

  * [PyQt5-minimal](https://github.com/smarie/PyQt5-minimal) is a minimal version of the PyQt5 GPL package, so that you do not end up with a 80Mo-large distribution when freezing your application with cx_Freeze, py2exe or others.

+## Misc

+ * [Blync4CI](https://github.com/smarie/blync4CI) is an http daemon with a little REST interface to use blync lights for CI engines through an OpenWRT router
+ * [develop-behind-proxy](https://github.com/smarie/develop-behind-proxy) is a tutorial to help you configure your development environment if you are located behind a network proxy
+ * [envswitch](https://github.com/smarie/env-switcher-gui) is a tool to quickly change environment variables, able to save and restore profiles.
+It can be used for example to switch the environment variables for the network proxy (`http_proxy`, etc.), as explained in the develop-behind-proxy tutorial.

 ## Rapidminer

 This is **very old** stuff...